What is SLA? It’s a powerful business tool or a contract in literal terms, that helps set everyone’s expectations right from the start.

 Implementing them will help you develop an effective SLA that can serve as the bedrock for a mutually beneficial relationship between you and your service provider.

-1. Gather key information
+1. Gather Key Information

 You’ll want to document needs, priorities, and capabilities in your SLA.
 You need to gather key information to do it—especially information on customer satisfaction.
 Doing so helps you better understand customer concerns.
 More important, it helps you establish a baseline for assessing service improvement.

-Don’t over look this step.
+Don’t overlook this step.
 It’s more critical than you think.
 It includes establishing tracking mechanisms, reporting processes, and training procedures (if any).
 This step also includes communicating expectations to your staff and your service provider.
 Keep expectations challenging but attainable.

-All 7 of these steps are critical to crafting a solid SLA – one that promotes a long-term win-win relationship with your service provider and helps boost customer satisfaction.
+All 7 of these steps are critical to building a solid SLA – one that promotes a long-term win-win relationship with your service provider and helps boost customer satisfaction.
 Initial efforts in putting together a solid service level agreement will pay off in the long run.
 It can help you improve customer experience, boost customer satisfaction, and deliver truly eye-popping ROI results for your company.

-Let us put our proven experience in providing tech support for small and medium size companies to work for you.
+Let us put our proven experience in providing tech support for small and medium-sized companies to work for you.
 Request a quote from our sales team.